jaydickson02/Everything/docs/DND/The Desert Mirage/02 Locations/Scorpions Rest/Scorpions Rest.md

 The cacophony of city life fills the air as merchants peddle their wares, craftsmen ply their trades, and residents go about their daily routines.
 The vibrant energy of Scorpions Rest is palpable as the sounds of laughter, bargaining, and the occasional clang of metal echo against the canyon walls.

-Below, a lively river winds its way through the city falling at points to collect along the canyon floor, its gentle waters providing a lifeline for the city's inhabitants.
-The river serves as a source of water, quenching the thirst of the residents and sustaining the verdant patches of vegetation that dot its banks.
+Above you, a lively river winds its way through the city falling at points to collect along the canyon floor.

 #### Shrine
 Located deep in [[The Catacombs]] of the city is the relic known as the [[Eye of the Desert]], it is said that this eye was what allowed this city to have settled here in the first place.
 The Eye was lost long ago but there are some still who may have the clues needed to find it.
 It can be found at [[The Shrine]].

 #### Politics
 The City is managed day to day by a governing body.
 This body is elected by the city elders.
 The elders are a renowned group as they have dedicated their lives to the city and its people, from the age of 20 they serve until death.
-The only current Elder is [[Yasmine]].
+The only current Elder is [[Yasmine Rahim]].

 The government operates in a large cathedral like building.
 This building sits atop a sandstone bridge that stretches' from canyon wall to canyon wall.
 The residents colloquially call it [[The Dusty Dome]].